Babyyoda777/Icarus/README.md

 Link: https://oshwlab.com/azlan777/icarus-v1

-Note: Currently untested, please wait until I place an order and check if it all works :)
+Note: v1 Works however do not place order as significantly improved v2 is on the way!

 # Sponsored by OSHWLab Stars